C0deWiser/otp-authenticate/README.md

-# One time password for Laravel
+# One time passwords for Laravel

 In a very simple case, our Laravel applications authenticates users by login and password.
 Sometimes we force our applications to verify user's emails.